Position settings

 This setting affects approval readiness.
 A new position cannot become active, and a position change cannot create an active gap, if the applicable compensation source is missing or starts after the active date.

-For examples of position wage, direct job-code default wage, inherited job-code default wage, incumbent wage, and fallback behavior, see Position calculations and examples.
+For examples of position wage, direct job-code default wage, inherited job-code default wage, assigned employee wage, and fallback behavior, see Position cost math and examples.

 External position ID settings

 The external position ID allows you to link each position to an identifier in your HRIS or external system.
-The following settings control how this field behaves across the application.
+The following settings control how this detail behaves across FTE Tree.

 -

-Enable external position ID: When enabled, the external position ID field is shown on position detail pages, the position list, position field pages, and CSV imports.
-When disabled, the field is hidden throughout the application and external position IDs are ignored during imports.
+Enable external position ID: When enabled, the external position ID detail is shown on position detail pages, the position list, detail settings, and CSV imports.
+When disabled, the detail is hidden throughout FTE Tree and external position IDs are ignored during imports.

 -